arizvisa/ida-minsc/docs/static/combinators.rst

 .. py:function:: itake(count)(iterable)

-   Given an integer :py:data;`count`, return a closure that will consume that number of elements from the provided :py:data:`iterable` and return them as a tuple.
+   Given an integer :py:data:`count`, return a closure that will consume that number of elements from the provided :py:data:`iterable` and return them as a tuple.